ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 .. figure:: ExcelMultiTable.png

+   Illustrative example of
-   Student grade data from two departments in the school of engineering.
+   student grade data from two departments in the School of Engineering.
    CSE and Biology are separate tables that are grouped together for convenience of analysis.
-   However, it is difficult to manage them separate, such as insert, delete, and/or hide rows.
+   However, it is difficult to
+   perform operations such as insert, delete, and/or hide rows on one subtable without affecting the other subtable.
    :label:`fig-complexdata`

 Fig. :ref:`fig-excel1` shows an Excel spreadsheet that implements this recipe